“I’m invested in what? Huh… Are you sure?”

 The problem is, that most super funds (even some of the ethical offerings) invest in companies that generate social and environmental harm.

 Here’s a radical idea.
 What if Australian women of all ages, cultures, and income levels, demanded that their super be invested in a way that didn’t hurt people, the planet, or their own values?

-By 2020, Australian women will hold an estimated 1.25 Trillion in superannuation.
-That’s an enormous amount of financial power, that if invested ethically could remarkably reshape our economy — and our planet.
+Australian women already hold over $1 Trillion in superannuation.* That’s an enormous amount of financial power, that if invested ethically could remarkably reshape our economy — and our planet.

 How we invest our super really matters because by 2030, it’s estimated that superannuation will own half the Australian Stock Exchange.
 It’s up to us all to decide what that investment is financing.